kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/big_data/hadoop/hadoop_lab2.md

 [root@150bd5dc3090 hadoop]# hdfs dfs -copyFromLocal testme.txt /mapreduce/wordcount/input/
 ```

-After the copy, you should check if the file was indeed in the dfs, by doing the folloiwng,
+After the copy, you should check if the file was indeed in the dfs, by doing the following,

 ```shell
 [root@150bd5dc3090 hadoop]# bin/hadoop dfs -ls /mapreduce/wordcount/input/